Table of contents

 This analysis helps identify trends or patterns within large amounts of text data so that companies can make more informed decisions about their customers' needs.

-Analyzing the free text is harder because it requires a combination of techniques such as machine learning model training and concept classification.
+Analysing the free text is harder because it requires a combination of techniques such as machine learning model training and concept classification.

-Data types and categorization
+Data types and categorisation

 In text mining, the dataset is text (anything from a few words to an entire book or article).
 Data mining data is numerical data (like sales data or social media usage).

 Text mining uses different algorithms compared to data mining.

 For example, data mining algorithms often use statistical methods like regression or logistic regression based on numbers and can be applied across large datasets.

 Text mining algorithms rely on machine learning and natural language processing (NLP) techniques such as clustering and classification.

 To succeed at text mining, you need to have a lot of data available to train your algorithm with enough examples of what you're looking for.

 Data miners usually use statistics-based methods because their design depends on large amounts of known data.
 Meanwhile, text miners don't have much luck using these techniques because they require a particular set of parameters that only sometimes exist with text analysis methods.